 I was very impressed by the original “OG” Master Instructors, Erwan Le Corre and Vic Verdier, who could live most of the time in nature, doing what they love to do, which is moving naturally and freely.
 But I was even more in awe of this concept called “Movement Snacks”, i.e. a “library” of short natural movements I could implement in my daily routine (even while traveling), which would not only maintain my fitness level, but enhance it greatly.

-During my workshops, I usually give this analogy to help my students understand this concept: Would you rather sip a bit of water every now and then during the day to keep yourself hydrated?
+During my events, I usually give this analogy to help my students understand this concept: Would you rather sip a bit of water every now and then during the day to keep yourself hydrated?
 Or, would you wait the whole day, come back home at night and gulp 2 liters at once?
 Even though the answer is obvious for water intake, we, sedentary urban humans, are usually fine with the idea of not moving at all during the day (too busy working in the office) and get a very intense “fitness” session late at night.
 How do you think your nervous system reacts to that?
 12 hours of nothing followed by 1 hour of pure madness and stress on your body.
 Is it any wonder why we pick up injuries?

 So, on top of learning the MovNat method in depth, including the coaching and programming sides, I’ve also decided to give those Movement Snacks a go, which meant taking into account where I was during the day, how much space and time I would have – all of this allowing me to choose the best snacks for the given situations and the fitness goals I was pursuing.

-After a few years of experience, where I even increased my travel volume (both sales and MovNat workshop trips), I’m happy to share with you my top 10 natural movements, which provided me the most “bang for my buck”.
+After a few years of experience, where I even increased my travel volume (both sales and MovNat certification trips), I’m happy to share with you my top 10 natural movements, which provided me the most “bang for my buck”.
 In other words, the movements I get the most physiological and mental benefits from.